amzn/amazon-ray/python/ray/autoscaler/_private/aws/cdk/README.md

-# CDK Integration with SunGate
+# CDK Integration with Ray

 This is a CDK Python project to automate the process of configuring AWS resources needed for setting up a Ray cluster.
 It defines cloud infrastructure required to